JJBandit/songup-SongOnly/README.md

 - **2️⃣ Queue Management**
   Hosts can choose how many songs people can add to the queue at once.

+- **⏱️ Maximum Song Length (New)**
+  Hosts can define a maximum track length to keep the queue fair and flowing.

 - **🎶 Never Silence**
   When creating a room, hosts can choose a fallback playlist that will play when no one has added a song to the queue, while